Mathis-zls/Mathis-zls/README.md

   </tr>
 </table>

-## Game History:
+### Game History:
 No moves yet!
 Be the first to play.

 <div align="center">
   <a href="https://github.com/Mathis-zls/Mathis-zls/issues/new?title=ttt%7Creset&body=Just+click+submit+to+reset+the+game">Reset Game</a>
 </div>

-## How to Play
+### How to Play
 1. Click on any empty square to make your move
+2. Click create on the github issue to make the move
-2. The game alternates between X and O players
+3. The game alternates between X and O players
-3. First player to get three in a row wins!
+4. First player to get three in a row wins!
-4. If all squares are filled with no winner, the game is a draw
+5. If all squares are filled with no winner, the game is a draw
-5. Click "Reset Game" to start over
+6. Click "Reset Game" to start over
 ###

 <br clear="both">